xriss/timecake/readme.md

 4. `./make.sh`
     * Compile and link in ./out/
 5. `./gdb.sh`
-    * Start gdb connected to OpenOCD and squirt code across
+    * Start gdb connect to OpenOCD and squirt code across
 6. `./run.sh`
-    * Start gdb connected to OpenOCD and squirt code across and then exit gdb
+    * Start gdb connect to OpenOCD and squirt code across and then exit gdb

 You will need to fix the IP of the PI found in ./gdb.gdb as right now